• ESE Registration Guidelines

 No, requests are not time-stamped, so there is no advantage in submitting your request on Day 1 vs Day 14 during the Advance Registration period.

 If there are more requests than seats available, students who meet selection criteria will be randomly selected for registration.
-Students not enrolled in the course can join waitlist via Waitlisty (when it opens during Add/Drop).
+Students not enrolled in the course can join the waitlist via Waitlisty (when it opens during Add/Drop).

 How are course requests granted?